danenciso/OpenDSLPR/README.md

 Must be in same subnet for correct functionality (i.e. client to know server).
 Can be accomplished using [IPoP](https://github.com/ipop-project), an open-source user-centric software virtual network.

-#### Coming soon
+### Unique Features
 **Message queue** to be enabled by [ZeroMQ](https://github.com/zeromq) for distributed messaging and queue management.

 **Container portability** via Docker images of OpenDSLPR Server & Client for simplified setup and tesing.
+Currently available for client.

 ## Client
 Python script receives video and sends to an IP address and port acting as the server.
+User is required to set destination IP address and port number as well as the video file that they are passing.

 Exits when message has been sent.

+A Docker Image is now publicly available.
+If you have a Docker Hub account and Docker installed on your host machine, the command to grab the image is **dfedock135/dslprclient**

+To run the client: **docker run --env serverad=XXX.XXX.XXX.XXX --env portnum XXXX --env videofile=path/somevideo dfedocke135/dslprclient:1.0**.

 ## Server
 Kept alive and is open to receive frames from Client sender.
 Python scripts initialize server instance and include dependencies for lincense plate recognition.

+Docker container coming soon.